RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 ## Mathematica 11.3 Test Results

-Because of their large size, test results for Mathematica 11.3 on the 72,000+ integration problems in the test-suite are divided into separate pdf files based on the type of the integrand being tested.
+Because of their large size, test results for Mathematica 11.3 on the over 72,000 integration problems in the test-suite are divided into separate pdf files based on the type of the integrand being tested.
 At the end of each file is a pie chart summarizing the results.
 The chart is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of results more than twice the size of the optimal antiderivative